-An unknown singer sang The Girl I Love So True on May 27, 1960 at The Royal Oak, Milton Street.
-This recording by Brian Matthews was included in 2001 on his Musical Traditions anthology Just Another Saturday Night: Sussex 1960: Songs from Country Pubs.
-Rod Stradling commented in the album's booklet:
+An unknown singer sang The Girl I Love So True on 27 May 1960 at The Royal Oak, Milton Street.
+This recording by Brian Matthews was included in 2001 on his Musical Traditions anthology of 1960 songs from Sussex country pubs, Just Another Saturday Night.
+Rod Stradling commented in the album’s booklet:

 Jimmy Knight sang Duck Foot Sue at Little Glenham in 1974.
 This recording by Keith Summers was included in 2007 on his Musical Traditions anthology A Story to Tell: Keith Summers in Suffolk 1972-79.

 Jon Boden sang I’d Like to Tell to You—a variant of Duck Foot Sue—as the 29 December 2010 entry of Jon’s project A Folk Song a Day.
 He commented in the blog:

 Given to me on cassette by Malcolm Taylor from the Vaughan Williams Library.
 We started doing it with the Ratcatchers but never recorded it.
 A fairly amazing bit of traddy surrealism.

 (Philip Lumpkin) Good order ladies and gentlemen please,

 We’re now going to have a song from Mr Harry Cook, Duck Foot Sue, order please.

 Come listen for a while and I will tell to you